 What To Do If Your Diesel Fuel Gels

-If you drive a diesel vehicle, you must consider diesel fuel gelling as part of your preventive maintenance routine.
-Diesel fuel gelling is a unique risk to diesel engines, and it can significantly impact your vehicle’s ability to start.
-Learning about fuel gelling and how to prevent it can help you prepare for winter, drive with ease and have peace of mind that your diesel vehicle is in excellent shape.
+Learning about fuel gelling and how to prevent it can help you prepare for winter, drive with ease and have peace of mind that your vehicle is in excellent shape.

 We recently caught up with someone who is an expert on winter maintenance to get his advice.
-David Berg of BayBrook Solutions lives in Mandan, North Dakota, where at the time of this writing the weather was a balmy 5°F with a 20 mph wind.
+David Berg of BayBrook Solutions lives in Mandan, North Dakota, where at the time of this writing, the weather was a balmy 5°F with a 20 mph wind.

 “I’m wearing my gloves rated for 40 degrees below zero, and my hands are still very cold,” says David.
 “We’ve been lucky this year though.
 So far we have only been down into single-digit temps.
 By now it’s often 20 degrees below zero here for days and days on end.
 Brain freeze can happen just by being outside.
 We used to own a towing company and unfortunately for our customers, we have seen plenty of gelling causing diesel vehicles to not start in the winter.”